exploring self-realization, sacred personhood, and full humanity

 The troubadours were the first in the West who thought of love the way we do now, as a person-to-person relationship.
 Amor is something personal that the troubadours recognized, but Eros and Agape are impersonal loves.
 (Agape loves all, the just and the unjust; and Eros is not so particular regarding with whom it sleeps.)

-The true marriage is based upon Amor, a personal love, that which springs from the soul's recognition of identity in the other.
-It is the love of one woman, one particular woman -- not romantic love in general.
-The greatest tragedy of the inauthentic marriage revolves around not recognizing one's soul-counterpart in the other person.
+The true marriage is based upon a personal love, that which springs from the soul's recognition of identity in the other.
+It is the love for one woman, one particular woman -- not romantic love in general.
+The greatest tragedy of the inauthentic marriage revolves about accepting or seeking for a mate who is not one's soul affinity.

 MOYERS: Love is such a vast subject that – well, if I came to you and said, “Let’s talk about love,” where would you begin?